 Why Forest School?

-Williamsburg Forest School offers an authentic, hands-on education to children and teens.
-With nature and art at our center, we prioritize rigor and creativity as guided by the interests and abilities of our learners.
-Inspired by a unique blend of child-centered philosophies, we save the space for learning explorations that offer children real-world problem-solving and a deeper understanding of and use for their education.
+With nature and art at our center, we prioritize rigor and creativity across the disciplines.
+We are inspired by a unique blend of learner-centered philosophies that enable a wholistic education and go well beyond content to understanding and application.
 Above all, we make learning an adventure and a preparation for life.
 Our guiding principles are inspired by:

 Montessori: